Čačak

 Čačak (Чачак, [tʃǎːtʃak]) is a city and the administrative center of the Moravica District in central Serbia.
-It is located in the West Morava Valley within the geographical region of Šumadija.
-As of the 2022 census, the city within administrative borders has a population of 106,453 inhabitants.
+It is located in the West Morava Valley.
+According to the 2022 census, the city itself has a population of 69,598 while the city administrative area has 105,612 inhabitants.

 The city lies about 144 km south of the Serbian capital, Belgrade.
 It is also located near the Ovčar-Kablar Gorge ("Serbian Mount Athos"), with over 30 monasteries built in the gorge since the 14th century.

 Geography

-Čačak is located in the western part of central Serbia, within the region of Šumadija.
-Once densely forested, the region is today characterized by its rolling hills and its fruit trees.
-To the south, past the Ovčar-Kablar Gorge, lie the mountains of the Dinaric Alps.
-These mountains incline in a gentle and wavy way toward the Čačak valley and the West Morava River.
+Located for the most part in western Morava Valley, the city of Čačak forms a link between the undulating hills of Šumadija in the north and the hilly and mountainous areas of the inner Dinaric Alps in the south.
+The central part of the city is the Čačak basin, located between the mountains of Jelica in the south, Ovčar and Kablar in the west and Vujan in the north, while in the east it is open to the Kraljevo basin.
+These mountains gently and undulatingly descend towards the Čačak basin, the town of Čačak and the West Morava river.

 The city administrative area covers 636 km2 and contains: